sdsc/p3dfft.3/README.md

 Unlike P3DFFT, which was written in Fortran90, P3DFFT++ is written in C++.
 Interfaces are provided for C and Fortran.
 To learn about using the code the user is encouraged to study example programs in C++, C and FORTRAN subdirectories.
 Consult documentation at the main project website http://www.p3dfft.net.

 Please e-mail Dmitry Pekurovsky (dmitry@sdsc.edu) for any questions or suggestions.
 Software contributions are welcome, assuming they follow the main ideas of the framework.

+This work is supported by the U.S. National Science Foundation